These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 How can I add/change the flavours in these chocolate Easter cookies?

-You could also swap the Mini Eggs for chocolate chips, chopped up chocolate bars, or even some dried fruit.
-Have fun!
+If you aren’t into Mini Eggs (impossible, surely!), then you could also swap the Mini Eggs for chocolate chips, chopped up chocolate bars, or even some dried fruit.

 Print this Easter cookies recipe